headshed-dev/nanowrimo-23/pages/apps___fullstack___nestjs-react-monorepo.md

 	- If your in any way aware of technology you will have heard the phrase API, meaning Application Program Interface and another closely associated RESTful API to quote AWS pages
 		- Representational State Transfer (REST) is a software architecture that imposes conditions on how an API should work.
 REST was initially created as a guideline to manage communication on a complex network like the internet.
 You can use REST-based architecture to support high-performing and reliable communication at scale.
 You can easily implement and modify it, bringing visibility and cross-platform portability to any API system.
 	- Other technologies merge and flux with this and add to a cloud of buzz words, tRPC is getting a lot of noise recently with headlines like
+		- > Move Fast and Break Nothing.
+		  End-to-end typesafe APIs made easy.
+		  Experience the full power of TypeScript inference to boost productivity for your full-stack application.
+		-